-To achieve my aim, the following will need to be achieved: - Thorough research of similar industry solutions & their shortcomings - Definition of deliverables and objectives into MoSCoW (Must have, should have, could have, wont have this time) - Delivery of an Android GUI or webservice containing a home page, search page, results page, basic document manipulation page, document printout page, profile page that reacts to user input almost instantaneously. - Finding or manipulation of 2 or more existing databases of documents, journals, news articles or any other applicable media - [Major Contingency] If no applicable databases exist or if none are accessible to the project, there will be a need to create 2 or more databases and populate them with data (articles, documents, journals etc.) of at least 500 each entries - Adaptation of existing or designing and creation of 3 new searching and sorting algorithms for the project to use on the document databases. and the client. - Evaluation of design and implementation and presentation of completed product to the client - Support for the product post-deployment - [Major Contingency] A webserver or web service may be necessary to enable full functionality.
+To achieve the aims of the project, the following will need to be achieved: - Thorough research of similar industry solutions & their shortcomings - Definition of deliverables and objectives into MoSCoW (Must have, should have, could have, wont have this time) - Creation of some hand-constructed examples of the project’s designs and proof of concept - Delivery of an Android GUI or webservice containing a home page, search page, results page, basic document manipulation page, document printout page, profile page that reacts to user input almost instantaneously. - Utilizing 2 or more existing databases of documents, journals, news articles or any other applicable media - Adaptation of existing or designing and creation and evaluation of 3 new searching and sorting algorithms for the project to use on the document databases. - Close cooperation with potential stakeholders, such as the Users, article authors, database providers and the client. - Evaluation of design and implementation and presentation of completed product to the client - Support for the product post-deployment

 • Technologies and Resources